How to Set Up Real-Time Package Tracking for Your Online Store

 Choosing the Right Tracking Platform for Your Store in 2026

-You have five main options for implementing real-time package tracking setup in 2026: build custom integrations, use your e-commerce platform’s built-in features, implement a dedicated tracking solution, use AI-powered tracking platforms, or hybrid solutions that combine multiple approaches.
+You have six main options for implementing real-time package tracking setup in 2026: build custom integrations, use your e-commerce platform’s built-in features, implement a dedicated tracking solution, use AI-powered tracking platforms, hybrid solutions that combine multiple approaches, or white-label tracking services.

 Building Custom Integrations